NHSDigital/dos-integration/README.md

 - Check data when passed between components
 - Meets business needs of the application

-This testing is generally done by a tester
+This testing is generally done by a tester.

 Prerequisites